NiccoloAbate/DelayCat/README.md

 [Resources](#resources)

-# Video
+# Video (Outdated)
-Here is a short demo video showing some of the use cases / functionality of Delay Cat, hosted at: https://youtu.be/nBOfKavElt8
+Here is a short (outdated) demo video showing some of the use cases / functionality of Delay Cat, hosted at: https://youtu.be/nBOfKavElt8

 # Experiments
 Experiment Jupyter Notebooks are available in the experiments/ folder, or at the following nbviewer links: